 A care level is a level determining the speed in which your fault will be responded to by BT Openreach.
-Clear Business offers a number types of different Care Level and you can review each care level and its associated cost on the pricing schedule here.
+Clear Business offers a number of types of different Care Levels and you can review each care level and its associated cost on the pricing schedule here.
 If you require more information, please call 0333 014 3131.

 How do I upgrade/downgrade my care level?

 By calling our customer service line: 0333 014 3131, our advisors will be happy to discuss your requirements.

 How long will my fault take to be fixed?

 This depends completely on the nature of the fault.
 All faults will be responded to as priority according to your care level.
 Fault resolution times all vary depending on the necessary work required.
 We will however communicate directly with BT Openreach at regular intervals to seek a resolution as soon as possible, and keep you fully updated on the progress of the fault.

 Once the fault has been resolved, can I seek compensation from Clear Business?

 Clear Business do not offer compensation of any type.
 A fault can occur for no apparent reason or cause whatsoever at any time.
 We do however sympathise, and offer the best level of response to all our customers experiencing a fault, and endeavour to resolve the fault as quickly as possible, with minimal inconvenience and disruption.